Langweils Model – A Lesser Known Treasure

 In 1837 the massive West Wing of St Vitus Cathedral at Prague Castle had not yet begun construction (1860).

 In 1837 Charles Bridge was the only vehicle supporting bridge crossing the river (Chain Link Bridge was the second and opened in 1840)

 In 1837 there were no stone riverside quays (from 1875) or canal locks (from 1896).
 There were simply muddy riverbanks with wooden piers.

 In 1837 the city was still protected by the New Town Wall fortifications which meant you had to pass through gates to enter the city (demolished in 1876-1891).

 In 1837 Wenceslas Square was called Svatováclavské námestí (Saint Wenceslas Square).

 Approximately half of the buildings in Langweils model have since been demolished or radically rebuilt.

-Langweils Model is at the Prague City Museum.
+Langweils Model is at the Prague City Museum (pictured).
 Best way to get there is take the metro to the Florenc station then exit the station in the direction of Na Porici.
 Or take the number 8 tram from Republic Square and get off after 2 stops (Florenc).
 On the other side of the main road next to the highway is the building pictured.
 At the time of writing the entry fee was CZK150 but that gets you access to the whole museum.
 Langweils Model is just a part of it.
-Also at the time of writing it was hosting an exhibition of the history of floods in Prague.

 Photo Credit: www.langweil.cz and Miroslav Fokt